roytam1/mozilla-cvs-history/mozilla/zap/zmk/readme.txt

 - raw binary frames (type = "raw").
 Size of frame data with be <= block_size

-- timestamps give the byte offset to the beginning of the file (and roll over at 4GB!)
+- timestamps give the byte offset to the beginning of the file

 ----------------------------------------------------------------------